 Our Social Studies program is comprised of experienced faculty who guide students to develop critical analysis skills to understand the history of our nation and the world, and who challenge students to become actively involved in shaping the future.
 Areas of study include World History, American History, Modern America, Government and Economics, Psychology, Criminal Justice and Modern Social History.
 We also offer a career exploration internship for Seniors only that provides qualifying students in-depth learning outside of the classroom.

 Information Technology offers courses that engage students in the fields of computer and human interaction, software applications, and video production.
 ACCHS recognizes the importance of providing opportunities in emerging technologies and seeks to deliver opportunities for our students interested in a wide range of technology fields of study.
-Course study includes Accounting, Graphics & Web Design, and Entrepreneurism.
+Course study includes Accounting, Comp TIA, Personal Finance, and Entrepreneurism.

-Our Fine Arts courses include traditional art fundamentals classes and Journalism & Publishing.
+Our Fine Arts courses include traditional art fundamentals classes and Journalism & Publishing and Video Production.
 Students become familiar with different art media by completing assignments in drawing, painting, and sculpture.
 Art history and art vocabulary are integrated throughout the course.
 The Journalism/Publishing class enables students to participate in the development of the school yearbook as well as develop writing, research and blogging skills.
 Concert Band is for new or skilled musicians.

 PHYSICAL EDUCATION & HEALTH